-2.C - Safety Analysis
+2.3 - Safety Analysis

 The project team will gather bicycle, pedestrian, and motor-vehicle collision data from TIMS/SWITRS.
-TIMS provides standardized geotagged crash data that can be directly input into GIS for spatial analysis, however it does not include any property damage (PDO) crashes.
+TIMS provides standardized geotagged crash data that can be directly input into GIS for spatial analysis, however, it does not include any property damage (PDO) crashes.
 SWITRS data includes PDO crashes but can often require significant data cleaning and isn't geotagged.
-It does, however, allow for more comprehensive crash trend analysis.
-These collision data sets will be used to identify key collision trends, and to map severity weighted densities for bike and pedestrian collisions along the study corridors.
+It does, however, allow for a more comprehensive crash trend analysis.
+These collision data sets will be used to identify key collision trends and to map severity-weighted densities for bike and pedestrian collisions along the study corridors.
 Severity weighting measures each crash according to its KABCO injury severity rating, with fatal crashes receiving the highest weights.
-Where possible, the density calculations will employ network distances as someone would ride or walk rather than straight line or "as the crow flies" distances that distort proximity.
+Where possible, the density calculations will employ network distances as someone would ride or walk rather than a straight line or "as the crow flies" distances that distort proximity.

-2.D - Equity Priority Communities Analysis
+2.4 - Equity Priority Communities Analysis

 Alta will conduct an equity analysis using a data-driven approach that identifies concentrations of historically disadvantaged or vulnerable populations using public health and demographic indicators.
-Special attention will be paid to demographic groups who are likely to face mobility restrictions including populations that are low income, lack vehicle access, face high pollution burdens and health disparities, and are ethnic minorities.
-As we'd like the City to utilize this analysis following the development of this plan, Alta suggests sourcing this data primarily from MTC's Equity Priority Communities as well as Climate & Economic Justice Screening Tool data which are included as preferred criteria for federal and regional funding programs.
-Locations of affordable housing, available on the City's Open Data Portal, and other federal and regional datasets could also be used to customize the analysis based on local priorities and contextual needs.
+Special attention will be paid to demographic groups who are likely to face mobility restrictions including populations that are low income, lack vehicle access, face high pollution burdens and health disparities or are immigrant populations, or ethnic minorities.
+Alta suggests sourcing this data primarily from MTC's Equity Priority Communities, CalEnviroscreen 4.0, Healthy Communities Index and the Climate and Economic Justice Screening Tool data which are included as preferred criteria for federal and regional funding programs.
+Alta will cross check the results of this analysis with the City's Equity Priority Areas Map developed as part of Santa Rosa's General Plan.
 Up to 10 final variables will be selected and weighted in consultation with the City.
-This information can help guide prioritization of facilities so that multimodal improvements are benefiting vulnerable community members who could use more travel options and improve access to life-enhancing services and community centers.
+This information can help guide prioritization of facilities so that improvements (pedestrian, bicycle) are benefiting vulnerable community members who could use more travel options and improve access to life-enhancing services and community centers.
 This analysis will map areas of high need as defined by concentration of population indicators; the results will also be summarized in a brief memo.
 The results may be incorporated into the prioritization criteria for the project.

-2.E. - Bicycle and Pedestrian Level of Traffic Stress
+2.5. - Bicycle and Pedestrian Level of Traffic Stress